LawrenceDarko/LawrenceDarko/README.md

 -->

 <h1 align="center">Hi 👋, I'm Lawrence Darko <img height="40" src="https://emoji.gg/assets/emoji/7333-parrotdance.gif"></h1>
-<h3 align="center">👋 Hello, I'm Lawrence Darko, a passionate software developer with over 6+ years of hands-on experience in the field.
+<p align="left">👋 Hello, I'm Lawrence Darko, a passionate software developer with over 6+ years of hands-on experience in the field.
 As a full stack developer, I thrive in crafting innovative solutions and seamless user experiences.
 My expertise lies in a diverse range of technologies, including React, Next.js, React Native, AWS Amplify, Python, Django, HTML, CSS, Tailwind CSS, Styled Components, JavaScript, TypeScript, C++, and Java.

 Beyond my love for software development, I am an avid enthusiast of machine learning and artificial intelligence.
 Exploring the fascinating realms of AI, I continuously seek opportunities to integrate intelligent algorithms into real-world applications.

 On this GitHub profile, I aim to share my projects, code snippets, and insights gathered from my journey as a developer.
 Join me as we embark on this exciting adventure, where technology meets creativity and possibilities are endless.

 Feel free to explore my repositories, and don't hesitate to reach out if you have any questions, collaboration ideas, or simply want to connect.
-Let's build something remarkable together! 🚀</h3>
+Let's build something remarkable together! 🚀</p>

 - 🔭 I’m currently working on my **Next.js course**